BoKKeR/Dactyl/README.md

 https://beta.docs.qmk.fm/newbs/newbs_getting_started

 ## programming layout, has to be run for each side

+    make handwired/dactyl_promicro:default:dfu-split-left
-    make handwired/dactyl_manuform/5x6:default:dfu
+	make handwired/dactyl_promicro:default:dfu-split-right

 main side is defined by